 At the Heads of Space Agency online plenary at the International Astronautical Congress IAC 2020, Jim Bridenstine, NASA’s Administrator, started his presentation with the quote that “Competition is a driver, collaboration is an enabler.”
-He explained that by cooperating nations would be able to help each other achieve their space aims.
-He reported the international popularity of the Artemis plan to put humans back onto the Moon and how many nations wanted to take part in it (writer’s comment: other nations are champing at the bit to get their astronauts on the Moon).
-When asked about whether Covid-19 pandemic had affected NASA seriously, Bridenstine said that it had delayed some missions but that personnel had learned to work around the restrictions.
+By cooperating, nations would be able to help each other achieve their space aims.
+He cited the international popularity of the Artemis plan to put humans back onto the Moon, with many nations wanting to take part (writer’s comment: other nations are champing at the bit to get their astronauts on the Moon).
+When asked about whether the Covid-19 pandemic had affected NASA seriously, Bridenstine said that it had delayed some missions but that personnel had learned to work around the restrictions.

-This was reiterated by ESA Director General Jan Woerner who said that similarly that there had been some launch delays and cost increases, but that teleworking had worked well, and that the pandemic had actually accelerated ESA’s plans for a “digital transformation”.
-As he noted that this years IAC was his final one in his role as ESA Head, Woerner listed out recent successes and future projects e.g. LISA, Copernicus Bepi-Colombo, Galileo, Ariane 6, Vega C and the Space rider mini-shuttle.
+This was reiterated by Jan Woerner, Director General of the European Space agency, who said that ESA had suffered launch delays and cost increases, but that teleworking had worked well, and that the pandemic had actually accelerated ESA’s plans for a “digital transformation”.
+Woerner reminded the audience that this year’s IAC was his final one as head of ESA.
+He listed recent ESA successes and future projects including: LISA, Copernicus, Bepi-Colombo, Galileo, Ariane 6, Vega C and the Space rider mini-shuttle.

-NASA’s Bridenstine was keen to mention how NASA technology was now being used in the fight against the Covid-19 coronavirus including sterilising “foggers” normally used to sterilise space probes, were now being used to sterilise ambulances.
+Bridenstine was keen to mention how NASA technology was being employed in the fight against Covid-19.
+Sterilising “foggers”, normally used for space probes, were now sterilising ambulances.

-Zhang stated that his country had made 37 launches in 2019 with 25 flown so far this year including the successful launch of the future mainstay of China’s national launches, the Long March 5B.
-China looks forward to lunar missions and its Chang’e lunar probe design team, Wu Wieren, Yu Dengyun and Sun Zezhou, were awarded the prestigious IAC’s World Space Award medal.
+Zhang stated that his country had made 37 launches in 2019 with 25 flown so far this year, including the successful launch of the future mainstay of China’s national launches, the Long March 5B.
+As China looks forward to lunar missions, its Chang’e unmanned lunar probe design team, Wu Wieren, Yu Dengyun and Sun Zezhou, were awarded the prestigious IAC’s World Space Award medal.

-Dmitry Rogozin, Head of the Russia’s space agency/space conglomerate, is often portrayed as the “bad guy” of space – mainly due to his too close connection to Russia’s international law-breaking President Vladimir Putin.
-Apart from being subject to international sanctions himself due to this close connection, Rogozin, has recently come under internal fire from ex-cosmonauts for his handling of the Russian space programme.
-Despite this, and the worsening of US-Russian relations generally, Rogozin does maintain a friendship with NASA Administrator Jim Bridenstine and made a point of noting Russia’s good relationship with his US opposite number.
+Dmitry Rogozin, head of Russia’s space agency/space conglomerate, is often portrayed as the “bad guy” of space – mainly due to his close connection to Russia’s international law-breaking president, Vladimir Putin.
+Apart from being subject to international sanctions due to this connection, Rogozin has recently come under internal fire from ex-cosmonauts for his handling of the Russian space programme.
+Despite this and the worsening of US-Russian relations, Rogozin maintains a friendship with NASA Administrator Jim Bridenstine and made a point of noting Russia’s good relationship with his US opposite number.

-Rogozin said that Russia would like to keep the ISS working to 2035.
-He explained that good research was being done on the long term effect of long range space missions was being done on the station and that Roscosmos plans to launch its NAUKA multipurpose module to the ISS next year.
-It will be used for various biotech and optical research.
+Rogozin said that Russia would like to keep the International Space Station working until 2035 – about ten years longer than currently envisaged.
+He explained that good research was being done on the ISS, including on the long-term effects of long-range space missions.
+Rogozin also confirmed that Roscosmos planned to launch its NAUKA multipurpose module to the ISS next year.
+This will be used for various biotech and optical research projects.

-Lisa Campbell, the brand new President of the Canadian Space Agency declared in a short speech how Canada wanted to grow its space sector given its economic potential.
-Campbell also said that she hoped to learn from other countries space industries.
-When asked about climate change in a subsequent press conference, she read out an obviously pre-prepared answer to a question on how Canada’s space effort might help research.
-While not very stylish, her rambling reply did note that free data access was one thing that her agency was striving for so that scientists around the world could benefit.
-Pointedly, in this new era of geopolitical tension, Campbell noted that Canada was a “reliable partner” for space cooperation.
+Lisa Campbell, new President of the Canadian Space Agency, described how Canada wanted to grow its space sector given its economic potential.
+She hoped to learn from other countries’ space industries.
+When asked about climate change in a subsequent press conference, she read out a prepared answer on how Canada’s space effort might help research.
+Her rather rambling reply did note that free data access was one thing that her agency was striving for so that scientists around the world could benefit.
+Pointedly, in this new era of geopolitical tension, Campbell stated that Canada was a “reliable partner” for space cooperation.

-The Chairman of the Indian Space Research Organisation (ISRO), Dr K. Sivan was especially strong on its attitude to space cooperation – both for the benefit of itself – but also for the benefit of other less advanced space nations.
-For example, Dr Sivan said that part of the reason why India’s human space programme was advancing so rapidly was that it was using the help of other spacefaring nations.
-He noted Russian help with the testing of ISRO’s crew module, its life support systems and with its crew training.
-Meanwhile, on the scientific front, ISRO is now cooperating with both NASA and the US National Ocean and Atmospheric Administration (NOAA) on scientific and exploration research, and with JAXA on a joint lunar polar mission.
-ISRO even works with Israel on electric propulsion systems.
-Sivan explained that ISRO was not just a taker of space help, it was also giving back by helping developing nations with their nanosat projects.
+The Chairman of the Indian Space Research Organisation, Dr K. Sivan, was especially strong on ISRO’s attitude to space cooperation – not only for its own benefit but also for the benefit of other less advanced space nations.
+For example, Dr Sivan said that part of the reason why India’s human space programme was advancing so rapidly was that it was receiving help from other spacefaring nations.
+He noted Russian technical aid with the testing of ISRO’s crew module, the design of its life support systems and crew training.
+Meanwhile, on the scientific front, ISRO was cooperating with both NASA and the US National Ocean and Atmospheric Administration (NOAA) on scientific and exploration research, and with JAXA on a joint lunar polar mission.
+It was even working with Israel on electric propulsion systems.
+Sivan explained that ISRO was not just a taker, it was also giving back by helping developing nations with their nanosat projects.

-The President of Japan’s JAXA space agency, Hiroshiu Yamakawa, noted the keenness of his nation to take part in the Global Exploration Plan and especially NASA’s Artemis project to return humans to the Moon.
-He explained that there would be Japanese technology on the Moon orbiting Lunar Gateway mini-space station.
+Hiroshiu Yamakawa, President of Japan’s JAXA space agency, spoke of the keenness of his nation to take part in the Global Exploration Plan and especially NASA’s Artemis project to return humans to the Moon.
+He explained that there would be Japanese technology on the Moon-orbiting Lunar Gateway mini-space station.